chpoit/utsushis-charm/README.md

    - Sometimes tesseract is absolutely unable to read text, those charms will be logged in [`app.log`](app.log) and you can add them manually.
 7. Congrats, you now have your charms under two different forms,
    - `charms.json`: JSON (You probably don't care about that)
-   - `charms.encoded.txt`: You want this oneHellish Form I hate with all my heart
+   - `charms.encoded.txt`: This is the one you want
 8. Open the `charms.encoded.txt` file and copy the contents in the import box of